naturalis/galaxy-pipeline-hybseq/tools/hybpiper/README.md

 * Usually ran through Ubuntu or a Linux-based Operating System
 * Reads and target file in Ubuntu directory
 * User types in HybPiper commands and specifies where the input files can be found, as well as the optional flags for different results
-* HybPiper is installed and run inside a Conda environment and generates its output
+* HybPiper is installed and run inside a Conda environment and generates its output inside the diretory where the input and output files are located

 ### HybPiper Galaxy